 Note: For more on this topic, see Course 715, Electrical Safety Basics.

 Maximum use voltages must conform to those listed in Table I-4.

-Footnote (1): The maximum use voltage is the a-c voltage (rms) classification of the protective equipment that designates the maximum nominal design voltage of the energized system that may be safely worked.
+1 The maximum use voltage is the ac voltage (rms) classification of the protective equipment that designates the maximum nominal design voltage of the energized system that may be safely worked.
 The nominal design voltage is equal to the phase-to-phase voltage on multiphase circuits.
-However, the phase-to-ground potential is considered to be the nominal design voltage:
+However, the phase-to-ground potential is considered to be the nominal design voltage if:

-Footnote (2): The proof-test voltage must be applied continuously for at least 1 minute, but no more than 3 minutes.
+2 The proof-test voltage shall be applied continuously for at least 1 minute, but no more than 3 minutes.